sanchloe/Y1Sem2-notes/SE.md

 ![include](./images/SE.6.png)

 ## 2. Class diagrams
-- Describe the static structure of the system: Objects, attributes, associations
+- Describe the static structure of the system: Objects, attributes and associations
 - **Structure and behavior** in the use cases
 - Graphical way to illustrate relationships between classes in an Object Oriented System
 - Used for **requirement capture**, end user interaction